-Lincoln Lancaster County Health Department, Women, Infants, and Children (WIC) By Melissa Oerman, MS RD, WIC Supervisor still seeing a sharp decline in the duration of healthylincoln.org/initiatives/breastfeeding where and heard a crying baby.
+Lincoln Lancaster County Health Department, Women, Infants, and Children (WIC) By Melissa Oerman, MS RD, WIC Supervisor You've no doubt been somewhere and heard a crying baby.
 Most people, including parents, will assume that the baby is hungry.
-But, according the University of California-Davis Human Lactation Center (UC-Davis), babies cry to communicate that they need something to be different.
+But, according to the University of California-Davis Human Lactation Center (UC-Davis), babies cry to communicate that they need something to be different.
 Instead they may be indicating they need some quiet time, or a diaper change.
 WIC staff is trained to help parents figure out why babies cry and to offer tools to help soothe the baby.
 One helpful strategy is to hold the baby close and to repeat the same action over and over.
 That action might be speaking softly or singing.
-It might be gently rocking or swaying or giving a massage But what if the baby is hungry?
+It might be gently rocking or swaying or giving a massage.
+But what if the baby is hungry?
 How does a parent know?
 When babies are hungry, they tend to put their hands by their mouth, pucker their lips, or make sucking noises.
-They might even start to bend their arms and legs or start to root around looking Helping parents navigate childrearing is just one of the offer.
+They might even "Helping parents navigate childrearing is just one of the many resources that WIC has to offer." start to bend their arms and legs or start to root around looking for food.

+Helping parents navigate childrearing is just one of the many resources that WIC has to offer.
 WIC monitors the health status of more than 6500 participants in the community, including over 1400 infants.
 WIC provides breastfeeding support and nutrition education from pregnancy and infancy to early childhood.
-Those who are eligible for Taking care of a family can be hard work, but WIC is here to help comfort the tears and celwith other community resources How Do I Access WIC Services?
+Those who are eligible for WIC also receive nutritious foods along with help connecting them with other community resources to keep their family healthy.
+Taking care of a family can be hard work, but WIC is here to help comfort the tears and celebrate the smiles!

+How Do I Access WIC Services?